Census Dots

 Native American/Other

-Of the 1,293 places in New York, Town Line is the 577th most populous.
+Town Line is ranked the 595th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Town Line was ranked the 577th most populous place in the 2020 Census.

 Town Line's White Population